When is Stranger Things season 4 released on Netflix? What's going to happen?

 Stranger Things season 4 theories

-Stranger Things has a lot of questions to answer during season four – what is going on at that Russian base?
+Stranger Things season four has a lot of questions to answer – what is going on at that Russian base?
 How did they get hold of a Demogorgon?
 How did Hopper survive the explosion at the end of season 3?
 Are Eleven’s powers really gone for good?

 With very little to go on from the Duffer Brothers, fans have been thinking of their own theories for season four.